self-host/self-host/docs/presentations/first_few_steps.md

 ---

-5. Scroll down below the response example.
+5. Scroll down to the response section.
 As you can see, we got nothing more than an HTTP 204 (No Content) response from the server.
 This response means that everything is OK and that the server has updated the target.

 6. Revision 0 is now signed (by us <i class="fas fa-user-ninja"></i>) and the code will be deployed by the Program Manager.